pmq20/node-packer/node/doc/api/modules.md

 `require('./foo')` and `require('./FOO')` return two different objects, irrespective of whether or not `./foo` and `./FOO` are the same file.

-## Core Modules
+## Core modules

 <!--type=misc-->

 Node.js has several modules compiled into the binary.
 These modules are described in greater detail elsewhere in this documentation.

-The core modules are defined within Node.js's source and are located in the `lib/` folder.
+The core modules are defined within the Node.js source and are located in the `lib/` folder.

 Core modules are always preferentially loaded if their identifier is